Event

 Alloy development of a new family of high performing and processible electrical steels for high frequency applications.

-by Carl Slater of WMG
+by Carl Slater of WMG, University of Warwick

 WMG have developed a new family of alloy specifically with the aim of reducing loss at high frequencies as well as improved strength.
 This has been achieved whilst allowing conventional processing routes the same, compared to siliconisation and other techniques currently used.
 Whilst already having a >30% reduction in the loss compared to a conventional M250-35A steel, this new family of alloys tailoring of strength amongst other parameter which in turn allows for new laminate design to give further reduction in overall losses of the motor.